 Significant in START's history is the role it played in 2005 and 2006 by providing support to tornado survivors.
 Three part-time case managers, assisted by the START Program Director, provided case management support.
 Of the 165 tornado survivors who requested support, 161 received financial grants from donated funds for a total of $311,000.

-In 2015 the START Program Director responded to 273 new contacts from Stoughton area residents in crisis.
-The program provided face-to-face assistance to 300 households.
-Of these, 164 households were supported with case management services (multiple visits with the Program Director addressing multiple barriers).
-Total financial assistance was $41,571.
-One-hundred and eleven households received mortgage/rent and security deposit subsidies to prevent foreclosure or eviction.
-Fifty-six households received utility assistance to prevent electricity, water or gas disconnection, or to assist with LP fills.
-Twenty-five households received transportation assistance to ensure reliable access to employment and other resources.
-Six received support for health care needs.
+In 201 6 the START Program Director responded to 246 new contacts from Stoughton area residents in crisis.
+The program provided face-to-face assistance to 290 households.
+Of these, 188 households were supported with case management services (multiple visits with the Program Director addressing multiple barriers).
+Total financial assistance was $49,451.
+Households that received mortgage/rent and security deposit subsidies to prevent foreclosure or eviction totaled 104.
+Households that received utility assistance to prevent electricity, water or gas disconnection, or to assist with LP fills totaled 45.
+Households that received transportation assistance to ensure reliable access to employment and other resources totaled 11 in addition to referrals to other local transportation programs.
+Households that received support for health care needs totaled 10.

 START is providing a safety net for families in crisis.